d2s/website-1/src/pages/terms_of_service.en.md

    4. Talent agrees that Companies are allowed to share all contract details with Honeypot.
    5. Talent has to inform Honeypot in writing within five business days about any rehiring or similar by Company for a period of twelve months after termination.
    6. Honeypot operates the "Refer a Friend Program".
 Talent can refer a friend.
 If a friend signs-up through Honeypot and is successfully placed in fix employment (no contract work or internship position), Talent is entitled to a referral bonus in the amount of 512 Euro.
 Referral needs to be done through the referral technology provided in the Service or an affiliate tracking link.
 A referral lasts 12 months during which no other Talent can refer the same friend.
 Honeypot will credit the referral Bonus within two weeks after the start of the Placement.
-   7. Talent has to transmit the signed agreement to Honeypot as proof of the conclusion of the agreement and for the invoicing processes.
+   7. Talent has to transmit the signed agreement to Honeypot as proof of the conclusion of the agreement and for the invoicing processes. <br /><br />

 1. **Quality of the Service / Technical Deficiencies**

    1. It is in the nature of the Service that it is continuously advanced and updated.
 By changing and advancing the Service, Honeypot intends to provide Talents a useful Service and pleasant Talent experience.
 Therefore, Honeypot grants the Talent access to the Service in its available form or version.
 Changes and advancements can affect system requirements and compatibility requirements.
 The Talent has no claim for maintaining or reconstruction of a specific condition of scope of services.
 Any of the Talent's claims for deficiency, which refer to the technical usability of the Service itself, shall remain unaffected thereby.
 Due to the continuous advancement of the Service, Honeypot reserves itself the right to offer new features and/or to remove them from the Service or to change them.
 The Talent consents these continuous changes of the Service.
    2. Excluded from warranty are generally such errors, which occur through external influences such as operating errors by the Talent, force majeure or any modifications, not carried out by Honeypot or any other manipulations.
-   3. Honeypot does not assume any guarantees in a legal meaning as long as not expressly provided for in these Terms of Service.
+   3. Honeypot does not assume any guarantees in a legal meaning as long as not expressly provided for in these Terms of Service. <br /><br />

 1. **Limitation of Liability / Availability**

    1. Honeypot shall be liable under the terms of this Agreement only in accordance with the provisions set out in Sections 9.1.1 to 9.1.5.
 Except in case of intent or gross negligence, any liability of Honeypot shall be disclaimed.
 The same applies in case of slight negligence by agents or assistants in performance.
 However, the foregoing does not apply in the following cases:
        1. Honeypot shall be unrestrictedly liable for losses caused intentionally or with gross negligence by Honeypot, its legal representatives or senior executives and for losses caused intentionally by other assistants in performance; in respect of gross negligence of other assistants in performance Honeypot’s liability shall be as set forth in the provisions for simple negligence in Section 9.1.5 b) below.
        2. Honeypot shall be unrestrictedly liable for death, personal injury or damage to health caused by the intent or negligence of Honeypot, its legal representatives or assistants in performance.
        3. If Honeypot provides a warranty it shall be liable for losses arising from the lack of any warranted characteristics up to the amount which is covered by the purpose of the warranty and which was foreseeable for Honeypot at the time the warranty was given.
        4. Honeypot shall be unrestrictedly liable in accordance with the German Product Liability Act in the event of product liability.
        5. Honeypot shall be liable for losses caused by the negligent (including simple negligence) or intentional breach of its primary obligations by Honeypot, its legal representatives or assistants in performance.
            1. Primary obligations are such basic duties, which form the essence of the Agreement, which were decisive for the conclusion of the Agreement and on the performance of which Talent may rely.
            2. If Honeypot breaches its primary obligations through simple negligence, then its ensuing liability shall be limited to the amount which was foreseeable by Honeypot at the time the respective service was performed.
            3. Damages shall be restricted to ten (10) times the fees provided under these Terms of Service in the past twelve (12) months.
    2. Subject to Clause 9.1 only and other than in case of intent Honeypot does not accept any liability under or in relation to the Agreement or its subject matter whether such liability arises due to negligence, breach of contract, misrepresentation or for any other reason for any indirect damage and consequential damage, in particular, not for loss of profit, interruption in business and/or interruption of operations of Talent or its customers, unless explicitly specified otherwise in these Terms of Service.
    3. Honeypot undertakes to assure an availability of the Service of 99% (ninety nine percent) as a yearly average.
 Periods during which the Service is not available because of technical or other problems outside Honeypot’s control (such as force majeure or third party fault) and periods during which routine maintenance works are carried out, are excluded from this.
 Honeypot may restrict access to the Service if required for network security, maintenance of network integrity and the prevention of severe malfunction of the network, the software or stored data.
-The Talent’s rights in case of intent or gross negligence remain unaffected.
+The Talent’s rights in case of intent or gross negligence remain unaffected. <br /><br />

 1. **Intellectual Property / Indemnification**

    1. Honeypot or its respective licensor is the exclusive owner or exclusive owner of the rights of all contents of the Service.
 The content is protected by national and international law and particularly by copyright.
 The unauthorized dissemination, copying, deletion or any other violation of intellectual property rights and copyrights of Honeypot are prosecuted under both civil and criminal law.
    2. All rights not expressly granted in these Terms of Service are reserved by Honeypot.
 Honeypot will retain all rights, title, and interests in and to the Service (except for any licensed content and third-party content included therein), including all data (such as any usage data and compilations thereof), information and software related thereto.
 The Talent acknowledges that the software, information, content and data related to the Service (such as any usage data or compilations thereof) are protected for Honeypot under copyright and similar rights and may contain trade secrets or other intellectual or industrial property owned or licensed by Honeypot.
    3. Talent warrants, that he has the right (i) to submit the information to the Service and (ii) can grant Honeypot the right to use the information as described above.
-   4. Talent hereby agrees to indemnify, defend and hold harmless Honeypot and their its subsidiaries, directors, officers, employees, owners and agents against any and all claims, actions, demands, liabilities, losses, damages, judgments, settlements, costs, and expenses (including reasonable attorneys' fees and costs) based on (i) any failure or breach of the Agreement and the Terms of Service, including any representation, warranty, covenant, restriction or obligation made by Talent herein, (ii) any misuse by Talent.
+   4. Talent hereby agrees to indemnify, defend and hold harmless Honeypot and their its subsidiaries, directors, officers, employees, owners and agents against any and all claims, actions, demands, liabilities, losses, damages, judgments, settlements, costs, and expenses (including reasonable attorneys' fees and costs) based on (i) any failure or breach of the Agreement and the Terms of Service, including any representation, warranty, covenant, restriction or obligation made by Talent herein, (ii) any misuse by Talent. <br /><br />

 1. **Confidentiality**

    1. Except as otherwise provided in these Terms of Service or with the consent of Honeypot, the Talent agrees that all information, including, without limitation, business information, information from the company profile e.g. salary information and information about tech stack concerning Honeypot or any of Honeypot’s other customers provided by or on behalf of any of them shall remain strictly confidential and secret and shall not be utilized, directly or indirectly, by Talent for any purpose other than Talent’s participation in the Service ( "Confidential Information" ).
    2. Talent shall especially not use any information obtained from the Service to develop, enhance or operate a service that competes with the Service, or assist another party to do the same.
    3. After and during the term of the Agreement, neither party will use for any purpose or disclose to any third party, any Confidential Information of the other party.
 Any exception to this must be obtained in advance.
-   4. The foregoing restriction does not apply to information that has been developed independently by the receiving party without access to the other party’s Confidential Information or has been rightfully received from a third party authorized to make such disclosure or has been approved for release in writing by the disclosing party or has become publicly known through no breach of this Section by the receiving party or is required to be disclosed by a competent legal or governmental authority, provided that the receiving party gives the disclosing party prompt written notice of such requirement prior to disclosure and assists in obtaining an order to protect the information from public disclosure.
+   4. The foregoing restriction does not apply to information that has been developed independently by the receiving party without access to the other party’s Confidential Information or has been rightfully received from a third party authorized to make such disclosure or has been approved for release in writing by the disclosing party or has become publicly known through no breach of this Section by the receiving party or is required to be disclosed by a competent legal or governmental authority, provided that the receiving party gives the disclosing party prompt written notice of such requirement prior to disclosure and assists in obtaining an order to protect the information from public disclosure. <br /><br />

 1. **Term / Termination**